WangHelin1997/LibriLightMix-WHAM/README.md

 # Generating the LibriLight-Mix dataset

-This script supports generating noisy multiple-speaker mixture audio for training with the Libri-Light dataset, which can be served as training materials for large-scale robust speech separation, voice activity detection, overlapping speech detection, speaker counting and speaker diarization.
+This script supports generating noisy multiple-speaker mixture audio for training with the Libri-Light dataset, which can be served as training materials for large-scale noisy speech separation, voice activity detection, overlapping speech detection, speaker counting and speaker diarization.

 If you want to add reverb, please refer to [LibriLightMix-WHAMR](https://github.com/WangHelin1997/LibriLightMix-WHAMR).